-For children who have Speech and Language difficulties.
+• For children who have Speech and Language difficulties.

 Parents or staff can request a referral to Speech and Language services for a therapist to assess the child's level of need and will carry out a baseline assessment along with the referral.
 The therapist will then provide the school with a recommended programme of support, as needed.
 Therapists work on a tiered system from Universal to High need.
 Your child's assessment will guide the level of support in place.
-Our Speech Language and Communication Lead / SENCO or Learning Support Assistant who have worked with the therapist will deliver the programme.
+The class teacher, Teaching Assistant or Learning Support Assistant who have worked with the therapist will deliver the programme, in addition to the family at home.
 The progress is tracked by staff and therapist and Parental involvement is paramount.